 We are entrepreneurs, doers, tech lovers.
 Although we are well aware of the Design Thinking and Lean Startup innovation buzz, there are many misconception about the extent to which it fosters innovation.
 In fact, it doesn’t.
-Inspired by MIT Innovation and Technology program, we decided to follow a different path.
+We decided to follow a different path.
 Let’s get to the bottom of the biggest accepted assumptions.

 Pilotronik is an innovation design studio.
 We dust off jargon and entrenched thought patterns from the process and approach innovation in a new, systematic way.